 What Causes Thyroid Disease?

-Understanding the causes of thyroid disease is as important as understanding the thyroid gland before you undergo any thyroid treatment.
+Understanding the causes of thyroid disease is as important as understanding the thyroid gland before you undergo any natural thyroid treatment.

 - Thyroiditis: This is a condition when your thyroid gland is suffering from inflammation.
 Thyroiditis can lower the amount of hormones your thyroid produces.